Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: The Contraction Hypothesis and Divergent Trajectories

 where $u(Y) = \exp(Y)$ for $Y\in \mf{g}_\a$. \item For all $M\geq 1$, the sets $\overline{\set{x\in X: f(x) \leq M}}$, denoted by $X_{\leq M}$, are compact. \end{enumerate} The function $f$ will be referred to as a \textbf{height function}. \end{definition}

+The notion of height functions was introduced to homogeneous dynamics in~\cite{EskinMargulisMozes}.
+It was used in~\cite{KKLM-SingSystems} to obtain sharp upper bounds on the dimension of singular systems of linear forms.
 We note that allowing height functions to assume the value $\infty$ has proven useful in several important applications~\cite{BQ-RandomWalkRecurrence,EMM}.

-The following is the main result of this section. \begin{theorem} Let $G$ be a real Lie group and $X$ be a metric space equipped with a proper continuous $G$-action.
+The following is the main result of this section. \begin{theorem} Let $G$ be a real Lie group and $X$ be a metric space equipped with a $G$-action.
 Suppose $g_t$ is an $\mrm{Ad}$-diagonalizable one-parameter subgroup of $G$ and $\vp$ is a $g_t$-admissible curve satisfying the $\b$-contraction hypothesis on $X$.
 Then, for all $x\in X\backslash \set{f=\infty}$, the following hold. \begin{enumerate} \item The Hausdorff dimension of the set of $s\in [-1,1]$ for which the trajectory $ g_tu(\vp(s))x$ is divergent on average is at most $1-\b$.

-\item For Lebesgue almost every $s\in [-1,1]$, any limit point of the measures $\frac{1}{T}\int_0^T \d_{g_t u(\vp(s))x}\;ds$ is a probability measure on $X$. \end{enumerate} \end{theorem} Throughout this section, we fix a metric space $X$ equipped with a proper continuous $G$-action and we fix a $g_t$-admissible curve $\vp$ satisfying the $\b$-contraction hypothesis on $X$.
+\item For Lebesgue almost every $s$, any weak-$\ast$ limit of the measures $\frac{1}{T}\int_0^T \d_{g_t u(\vp(s))x}\;dt$ is a probability measure on $X$. \end{enumerate} \end{theorem} Throughout this section, we fix a metric space $X$ equipped with a proper continuous $G$-action and we fix a $g_t$-admissible curve $\vp$ satisfying the $\b$-contraction hypothesis on $X$.

 We remark that if an orbit $\set{ g_t x: t\geq 0}$ is divergent on average for some $x$ with $f(x)<\infty$, then for all $M>0$,

 where $\chi_M$ is the indicator function of $X_{\leq M} =\set{y\in X: f(y) \leq M}$.